Writer, poet, and entrepreneur Margaret Atwood said, “A word after a word after a word is power.”

 What does a copywriter do?

-Copywriters serve the goals of many people, while also being true to the product or service which is being marketed.
+Copywriters are responsible for writing the words and text in marketing materials -- most commonly, advertisements.
+They serve the goals of many people, while also being true to the product or service which is being marketed.
 Also known as ‘salesperson in print’, the job entails a person to transform bland, boring information into insightful, intriguing copy that delivers a core message and/or sells.

-You should learn the fundamentals of writing and know the grammar mandates, but you also need to study the creative masters of the craft, psychology, and storytelling.
+You should learn the fundamentals of writing and know the grammar mandates, but you also need to study the creative masters of the craft, psychology, and storytelling, and there are some great advertising books to read to help you in this process.

-If you want to become a better writer or simply have a love of learning about the way words work, check out the below syllabus for copywriters.
+If you want to become a better writer or simply have a love of learning about the way words work, check out the below syllabus for copywriters -- the best books on creative writing for advertising.

 This volume from global creative association D&AD, which was recently updated to include examples from the past 15 years, is a must-have for copywriters.
-It includes tons of examples of work and essays from 48 copywriters and creatives, including David Abbott, Steve Hayden, and Dan Wieden.
+It includes tons of examples of work and essays from 48 of the top copywriters and creatives in the business, including David Abbott, Steve Hayden, and Dan Wieden.
 While many of the essayists are famous for producing more traditional advertising, the lessons on writing clearly and persuasively apply to all marketing formats.

 The title was inspired by a series of terrible ads for Charmin featuring grocer Mr. Whipple, who scolded and tried to prevent women from squeezing Charmin toilet paper rolls -- these were recognized as some of the worst ads in TV in the 1970s, but Procter & Gamble didn't want to give Mr. Whipple the "pink slip" because he drove sales.
 Luke Sullivan's goal with this book is to teach people to come up with great ideas that also sell.
 He covers coming up with ideas, how to approach your work, how to create visual stories, getting into the business, and collaborating with clients.
 It's the perfect foundational book for those looking to make a career of writing words that sell.